FREQUENTLY ASKED QUESTIONS

 Final exams in grade 12 are managed and invigilated by the school.

 Q. How do Grade 12 Students do Portfolios?

 A. The portfolios for Gr 12 students are done throughout the Gr 12 year.
 These are submitted online.
 SSir then evaluates these items.
 A copy and marks are made available to the student.
 These marked items are collated and submitted as the student's portfolio.
 Deadline dates will appear in the details of the assignment.

 Q. Windows or Apple or Android?

 A. For Information Technology the focus is on programming in either Java or Delphi.
 Delphi only runs on Windows.
 Java runs on both Windows and Mac (Apple) but the course makes use of plug-ins that are only available for the Windows platform.
-SSir Online School do not have Apple computers and might not be able to assist students on their Macs or Chromebooks.
+SSir Online School teachers do not have Apple computers and might not be able to assist students on their Macs or Chromebooks.

 As regards Computer-Applications Technology the focus is on Microsoft Office.
 While an adaptation is available for the Mac there are a lot of differences.
 In summary, for these two school subjects the Windows Platform is preferred.